DecLearn/declearn/docs/devs-guide/docs-style.md

 LaTeX formulas as a dedicated section or block (e.g. as an annex), so that they can be skipped when reading the raw docstring without missing other information than the formulas themselves.

+### Deprecation

+If a function, an argument, or any symbol is deprecated and will be removed in a version `X.Y`.
+You should:
+- Add the deprecation information in the concerned docstring.
+- Add a warning message in the code, with `warnings.warn(...)`, that indicates the deprecation, in which version the symbol will be removed, and the new recommended way of obtaining the same functionality.
+- Add a TODO comment for the devs to easily apply the removal of the deprecated feature when the concerned version will be released.
+This comment should match this format: `# TODO for X.Y: ...` where `X.Y` is replaced by the removal version.
+Comments matching this format should be checked before each new version release.